-Lab : Using Entity Framework Core in ASP.NET Core
+Lab: Using Entity Framework Core in ASP.NET Core

-- Adding Entity Framework Core - Use Entity Framework Core to retrieve and store data - Use Entity Framework Core to connect to Microsoft SQL Server
+Adding Entity Framework Core

-- Connect an application to a database to access and store data. - Explain EF Core. - Work with Entity Framework Core. - Use EF Core to connect to a database including Microsoft SQL Server.
+- Use Entity Framework Core to retrieve and store data - Use Entity Framework Core to connect to Microsoft SQL Server - After completing this module, students will be able to: - Connect an application to a database to access and store data. - Explain EF Core. - Work with Entity Framework Core. - Use EF Core to connect to a database including Microsoft SQL Server.